-(Expertenkommission Forschung und Innovation) (start/end) Short description In this study, commissioned by the Expert Commission Research and Innovation (EFI) which is integrated in the entire reporting system of the Expert Commission, Fraunhofe ISI contributes to the evaluation of the performance of the German science and research system by analyzing patent applications.
-Patents mirror the output of application-oriented research and development.
-The dynamics and structures of patenting activity and technological specialization are investigated in an international comparison.
-The investigation covers the period from 1994 and predominantly deals with international comparisons for wide array of countries.
-Transpational patents, separated by 35 high-technology fields in Project name Regional Innovation Monitor Plus (Technopolis Belgium - European Commission) Dates (start/end) 2013-2016 Short description The overall objective of the RIM-Plus project is to contribute to the competitiveness of European regions by increasing the effectiveness of regional innovation policies and strategies, by continuing the efforts begun in the framework of the Regional Innovation Monitor from 2009-2012.
-To this end, the inventory of innovation strategies at regional level in Europe that was established in the course of the first Regional Innovation Monitor project,
+Project name Results of Public and Private Research: Patents (Expertenkommission Forschung und Innovation) Dates (start/end) Since 2008 Short description In this study, commissioned by the Expert Commission Resemble in the entire reporting system of the Expert ISI contributes to the evaluation of the performance of the Green system by analyzing patent applications.
+Patents mirror the or research and development.
+The dynamics and structures of pallogical specialization are investigated in an international concovers the period from 1994 and predominantly deals with intimide array of countries.
+Transnational patents, separated by 3 cluding aggregate categories (high-tech, leading-edge technolocalculated and analyzed.
+In addition to country comparisons to tents, trademark registrations and patents of German university will be analyzed.
+In addition, patent statistics at the level of Coprovided.
+Within three additional modules, global innovations cellence Initiative" and secular trends in terms of innovation a considered. ert Commission ferman science atput of applica atenting activity imparison.
+The ernational come 5 high-technol ology, other technol ology, other technol ties and research ferman federal s, effects of the n, Fraunhofer and research ation-oriented y and technoinvestigation parisons for a ogy fields inchnology) are ational co-pach institutions states will be German "Ex- Project name Regional Innovation Monitor Plus (Technopolis Belgium - European Commission) Dates (start/end) 2013-2016 Short description The overall objective of the RIM-Plus project is to contribute to the competitiveness of European regions by increasing the effectiveness of regional innovation policies and strategies, by continuing the efforts begun in the framework of the Regional Innovation Monitor from 2009-2012.
+To this end, the inventory of innovation strategies at regional level in Europe that was established in the course of the first Regional Innovation Monitor project, will be maintained, regularly updated in a more proactive manner than before made available to actors involved in developing regional innovation policy measures.
+Moreover, the so far established channels of communication (workshops, topical publications and newsfeeds) will be extended and further developed.
+The organisation of workshops has been outsourced to ERRIN, the European Regions Research and Innovation Network.
+Nonetheless, all project partners attend all workshops, invite relevant speakers and contribute content.

 Relevant infrastructure

 Name Description

 SIPER SIPER is the repository of evaluation reports and policy documents in science, technology and Innovation Policy.
 It is a unique global dataset that is being used by policy makers, academics and other stakeholders.
 It has a search interface for combined keyword searches.
-In RISIS 2, SIPER will be further develop to also include the actual results of the evaluation reports in order to further broaden the scope from evaluation learning in STI policy to policy learning. http://si-per.eu/
+In RISIS 2, SIPER will be further develop to also include the actual results of the evaluation reports in order to further broaden the scope from evaluation learning in STI policy to policy learning. https://si-per.eu/